 How KYC Helps Prevent Insurance Fraud Cases

-Updated June 1, 2026
+Updated August 19, 2026

 Key takeaways

-What is EKYC in insurance?
+What is KYC in insurance?

-First, the threat.
 The Coalition Against Insurance Fraud defines insurance fraud as "the intentional providing of false or misleading information, or withholding of material information, as part of an insurance transaction."
 It can happen at any stage: application, renewal, or claims.
 And it can come from customers, agents, or organized rings.

-How EKYC helps prevent insurance fraud
+How KYC helps prevent insurance fraud

 Common tactics: